Denis-Bolkovenko/jobeet-tutorial/docs/days/day-14.md

         - .:/application
 ```

 This container has **node** and **npm** inside.
-NPM is a package manager for JavaScript (like Composer for PHP).
+Npm is a package manager for JavaScript (like Composer for PHP).

-Build and run node container:
+Build and run Node.js container:

 ```bash
 docker-compose up -d
 ```

-Enter in node container:
+Enter in Node.js container:

 ```bash
 docker-compose run node bash